Puberty blocker: Research

-Studies examining the effects of puberty blockers for gender non-conforming and transgender adolescents have indicated that these treatments are reasonably safe, are reversible, and can improve psychological well-being in these individuals.
+Studies examining the effects of puberty blockers for gender non-conforming and transgender adolescents have indicated that these treatments are reasonably safe and reversible.
+While research on long-term effects remains limited, especially regarding bone health, cognitive function, and fertility, available evidence supports the use of puberty blockers as part of gender-affirming care, as these treatments can improve psychological well-being in trans individuals.
 Treatment of transgender adolescents with puberty blockers, especially when followed by gender-affirming hormone therapy, has been shown to reduce depression, anxiety, and suicidality.
 The World Professional Association for Transgender Health's Standards of Care 8, published in 2022, declared puberty-blocking medication to be medically necessary and recommends them for usage in transgender adolescents once the patient has reached Tanner stage 2 of development, because longitudinal data shows improved outcomes for transgender patients who receive them.

 A 2014 longitudinal study followed 55 young transgender adults (22 trans women and 33 trans men) over the entire duration of their puberty.
 Participants were assessed prior to puberty suppression around mean age 13-14, followed by another assessment at the beginning of gender-affirming hormones being introduced around mean age 16-17 and a post-adolescence review following a year or longer after gender-affirming surgery at a mean age of 20-21.
 The results of the longitudinal study found that gender dysphoria decreased and psychological health steadily improved and concluded that a multidisciplinary team of mental health professionals working together with physicians and surgeons and informed administration of puberty blockers, followed by cross-sex hormones and gender affirming surgery led to positive health outcomes, mental and physical for study participants.

+A 2022 study published in the Journal of the American Medical Association found a 60% reduction in depression and 73% reduction in suicidality in transgender patients prescribed puberty blockers or gender affirming hormones.

 In September 2024, the New South Wales government in Australia released an independent review into puberty blockers that they commissioned which found that the benefits of puberty blockers (including positive results relating to body image, gender dysphoria, depression, anxiety, suicide risk, quality of life, and cognitive function) outweigh any possible risks.
 The review concluded that puberty blockers are "safe, effective and reversible".